RachaelKStokes/countenance.book/README.md

 # countenance.book
 a social media program where a user can add or delete other users as friends and share thoughts.
-Created using mongodb as a way to demonstrate using routes, nosql, and hhtpie.
+Created using mongodb as a way to demonstrate using routes, nosql, and httpie.

 ## Video Walkthrough